60–100W Acrylic Laser Cutting Settings

 10 mm 100W 3–6 mm/s 6–8 mm/s 1

-💡 Pro Tip: 10 mm acrylic is much easier with ≥80W.
-For best transparency, use a 63.5 mm lens.
+Pro Tip: 10 mm acrylic is much easier with ≥80W.
+For best clarity, use a 63.5mm CO2 laser lens for thicker acrylic.

-Cast vs. Extruded Acrylic
+Cast vs. Extruded Acrylic (Why Your Edge Looks Clear or Frosty)

 Type Result

-Cast Acrylic Mirror-edge finish ✅ (recommended)
+Cast Acrylic Clear / “mirror-like” edge ✅ (recommended)

 Extruded Acrylic More frosting / weaker clarity

-Lens Selection
+Lens Selection for CO2 Acrylic Cutting

 Thickness Lens Reason